SRP governance and elections

 Today, the Association delivers nearly 1 million acre-feet of water to a 240,000-acre service area in metropolitan Phoenix.
 The reservoir system feeds an extensive water delivery network made up of 1,265 miles of canals, laterals and smaller channels.
 This network carries water to cities and towns, as well as agricultural and urban irrigators.

-Over the years, the District has worked hard to provide affordable electricity to retail customers in the Phoenix area.
+Since its creation, the District has worked hard to provide affordable electricity to retail customers in the Phoenix area.

 During the Great Depression, Valley farmers were hard-pressed to make payments on federal loans for Theodore Roosevelt Dam and other dams on the Salt River.
 To help reduce payments on the outstanding loans, the Arizona Legislature enacted a law in 1936 that allowed the formation of the Salt River Project Agricultural Improvement and Power District in 1937.

 As a political subdivision of the state, the District can issue tax-exempt municipal bonds, thereby reducing interest costs and saving SRP electric and water users millions of dollars.
+It's similar to how your city or local public school district issues bonds to pay for major projects.

 As the Valley’s population has grown, the District has tapped many power sources, including: